INSIDE: Everything you need to know about planning a London Itinerary 4 Days Long.

 Book a world renowned afternoon tea, the quintessential British experience at either the Ritz Hotel London or Claridge’s London.

-Hyde Park & Princess Diana Memorial Playground
+No.8: Hyde Park & Princess Diana Memorial Playground

 Wander into Hyde Park, past Serpentine Lido to see the Princess Diana Memorial Fountain, and make your way to Kensington Palace.